Research

 Richmond

-Richmond research primarily focuses on holding Chevron – the city’s largest stationary polluteraccountable for its harm to frontline communities and the environment.
+Richmond research primarily focuses on holding Chevron – the city’s largest stationary polluter – accountable for its harm to frontline communities and the environment.

-In partnership with local environmental justice organizations and City Councilmembers, we advocate for a Just Transition in Richmond that decreases the city’s dependence on fossil fuels, prepares the City for refinery closure, and promotes a community-led vision of a future that centers environmental and social wellbeing.
+In partnership with local environmental justice organizations and City Councilmembers, we advocate for a Just Transition in Richmond that decreases the city’s dependence on fossil fuels, prepares the city for refinery closure, and promotes a community-led vision of a future that centers environmental and social wellbeing.

-Richmond research aims to make our research as accessible as possible, encompassing a range of issues including: statewide climate policies, the local history of radical Black activism, soil contamination, soil remediation strategies, refinery flaring, wastewater management, metal shredding, and other critical climate and environmental justice issues.
+Richmond research aims to make our research as accessible as possible, encompassing a range of issues including statewide climate policies, the local history of radical Black activism, soil contamination, soil remediation strategies, refinery flaring, wastewater management, metal shredding, and other critical climate and environmental justice issues.

 For more information, contact Bahram Fazeli, Director of Research and Policy at bfazeli@cbecal.org or call 323-826-9771 Ext.
 100